lu-tar/blog/content/posts/git.md

 - `git checkout main`: not only used for merging, you can move between commits with checkout
 - `git merge dev`
 - `git branch -d dev`: Deleting the branch
+- After branching is usual to do a `commit`

 ### Diff
 - `git diff`: diff between staged and unstaged of the same files or between commits or between branch of the same file